HaliteChallenge/Halite-III/website/learn-programming-challenge/index.md

 ### 4) SUBMIT THE STARTER BOT

 A great way to get going with the game is to just go ahead and [submit][play] the starter bot you downloaded and then going to your [user profile][profile] to see how you've done.

-We've created a lot of other documents for you to learn how to play Halite.
-If you've made it through all these steps, a great next resource is our guide to [improving the basic bot][improve bot].

 ### May the best bot win!